akostrik/stage_telegram_python/README.md

 ## Asynchrony details

 [Asynchrony](https://en.wikipedia.org/wiki/Asynchrony_(computer_programming)) refers to the actions instigated by a program that take place concurrently with program execution, without the program blocking to wait for results.
-In this application, it concerns many requests (see the dotted arrows on the application diagram).
+In this application, many requests are affected (see the dotted arrows on the application diagram).

 ## Database details
 A noSql database usage is explained chiefly by the changing number of the `characteristics`, as well as by changing of the `characteristics` themselves, while adjusting the application.
 The `characteristics` are kept in the collections `characteristics` and `messages`.